adamdavies1915/nation-builder-membership/README.md

 ## Overview

 This project allows people to check their membership status in a NationBuilder system.
+Built for a use case for BikeEasy but could be adapated for other orgs using nation builder.
+You can see it live at [BikeEasy](https://bikeeasy.org/check-your-membership/).
 Users can enter their details to verify if they are currently a member.
 The app is designed to be simple, user-friendly, and is automatically deployed to Vercel for easy access.

 ## Deployment